AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 **5.** What if I keep receiving an error message even though my input seems to follow the instructions given in the user guide?

-Please ensure that you follow the command syntax given **exactly** in the user guide.
-Some examples of mistakes that could be easily overlooked:
+>❗ Please ensure that you follow the command syntax given **exactly** in the user guide.

+Here are some mistakes that could be easily overlooked:

-Example of the correct command:
+Example of the correct command to input:

 ![correct_command.png](../img/correct_command.png)

-- Error of adding extra space(s) in fixed parameters:
+- Error of **adding extra space(s)** in fixed parameters:
     - In this case, the altered fixed parameter is `/date:`, which was written as `/ date:` instead.

 ![extra_space_error_command.png](../img/extra_space_error_command.png)

-- Error of adding extra newline(s) after command:
+- Error of **adding extra newline(s)** after command:

 ![extra_newline_error_command.png](../img/extra_newline_error_command.png)

 Avoid using extra characters in the commands, such as blank space, newline, etc.

+> ⚠️ Try not to copy the code from somewhere else and paste directly into the command, as there could be unnoticeable extra characters that you are not aware of.

 ###### [Back to table of contents](#table-of-contents)